kknb1982/pands-project/README.md

 ### 3.2.7 Create histograms coloured by species
 Without being able to visually separate the different species of iris in the histogram plots it is difficult to tell which, if any, variables offer discrimination.
 Seaborn was used [[4]](https://seaborn.pydata.org/) to create further histograms coloured by "species".
+A `for` loop creates each histogram in turn [[10]](https://www.w3schools.com/python/python_for_loops.asp).
+Rather than using the `if name !=species` as used is 3.2.5 this function uses a different option, it slices the first four variables from the `datafields` tuple [[34]](https://www.geeksforgeeks.org/python-tuples/https://www.statology.org/pandas-subplots/).
+This can be simpler and enables the same variable name to be used throughout the scripts.

-A `for` loop creates each histogram in turn [[10]](https://www.w3schools.com/python/python_for_loops.asp) and an `if` statement ensures graphs for all variables bar the species are created [[11](https://www.w3schools.com/python/python_conditions.asp).
+ and an `if` statement ensures graphs for all variables bar the species are created [[11](https://www.w3schools.com/python/python_conditions.asp).

     def gethisto():
-      for name in datafields:
+      for name in chartvariables:
-         if name != species:

 The histograms are created using Seaborn's `histplot` method with the following options [[26]](https://seaborn.pydata.org/generated/seaborn.histplot.html?highlight=histplot):
  * data source of the data as the dataframe,
  * x- axis data as the variable being called in the `for` loop,
- * hue (which colours the plot) by the species
+ * hue (which colours the plot) by the species,
  * binwidth 0.1 to force the plot to have narrow columns, otherwise the automatically generated plot has different width bars across the species and measurements.

             sns.histplot(data=dataf, x=name, hue=species, binwidth=0.1)